Your wife has just left you for your best friend, and you’ve just been thrown in jail. Filled with shame and sadness, you pray for forgiveness.

 Then you reach into your pocket and pull out a blues harp and start playing “Folsom Prison Blues.”
 But the blues harp can only play in one key.
 Which key will it be?

-You’ll play the song in C sharp minor, because C sharp minor sums up the pain of lost love, lost friendship, lost freedom, and guilt better than any other key.
+You’ll play the song in C sharp minor, and you’ll use the C#m guitar chord.
+This is because C sharp minor sums up the pain of lost love, lost friendship, lost freedom, and guilt better than any other key.

 What Do You Call It?